With you being able to extract data from any website, is web scraping legal?

 This comes as no surprise given the growth of web scraping and many recent legal cases that related to web scraping.

-Today, we will go over a few notorious legal cases and the insight of a tech lawyer to breakdown the topic and answer the question regarding the legality of web scraping.
+We are ParseHub, and we will go over a few notorious legal cases and the insight of a tech lawyer to breakdown the topic and answer the question regarding the legality of web scraping.

 Web Scraping Publicly Available Data